courseworks/AUT_AP_2024_Spring_HW_Bonus/README.md

 - **Objective**: Set up the initial game state when the page loads or when the "New Game" button is pressed.
 - **Tasks**:
-  - Reset all scores to 0 and set the initial player as active.
+  - Reset all scores to 0 and set the initial player (First Player) as active.
-  - Ensure the dice image is hidden.
+  - Ensure the dice image is hidden, at the beginning of the game.
+(You can add a "**hidden**" class to its classList)
   - Update the UI to reflect these initial states using DOM manipulation.

 ### Step 2: Making the Dice Roll Functional